Joy Crookes: 2018–2019: Reminiscence and Perception

+Crookes shooting the music video for "Don't Let Me Down" in 2018.

 Crookes released the single "Don't Let Me Down" with an accompanying music video in November 2018, before releasing her second EP, Reminiscence, in January 2019.
 Clare O'Shea from The Line of Best Fit described the EP as "a collection of five distinct tracks melding pop, R&B and soul."
 The EP features "Man's World", "Lover Don't", "Don't Let Me Down", "For a Minute" as well as the song "Two Nights".
 Crookes made her first appearance in Vogue in March 2019, before releasing the singles "Since I Left You": "a hauntingly stripped back break-up song," as well as "London Mine" in April 2019.
 "The song celebrates the invisible people and how London belongs to no one but everyone," Crookes told The Line of Best Fit about "London Mine".
 "It's a celebration of immigrants who make up this country."

 Crookes performed on the Introducing Stage at BBC Radio 1's Big Weekend in May 2019, before releasing her third EP, Perception in June 2019.
 The five-track EP features "Hurts", "No Hands", "London Mine", "Since I Left You", and "Darkest Hour".
 Crookes made her first Glastonbury Festival appearance in June 2019.
-In September 2019, Crookes self-produced released "Yah / Element" a medley of "Yah" and "Element" by Kendrick Lamar, before announcing her headlining tour of Europe for October 2019.
+In September 2019, Crookes released the self-produced track "Yah / Element", a medley of "Yah" and "Element" by Kendrick Lamar, before announcing her headlining tour of Europe for October 2019.
 She released the single "Early" with Irish hip-hop artist Jafaris in early October, which later went on to reach No. 1 on the UK Asian chart.
 Crookes made her debut television appearance when she performed "Early" with Jafaris on Later... with Jools Holland in November 2019.
 Crookes made an appearance on the Irish music TV series Other Voices in November 2019.
-Crookes was shortlisted for Rising Star Award at the 2020 Brit Awards.
+Crookes was shortlisted for the Rising Star Award at the 2020 Brit Awards.
 She was placed fourth in Sound of 2020, an annual BBC poll of 170 music critics who predict breakthrough acts for the coming year.
 Crookes was praised her for her "South London stories filled with wit and romance".